MSt in Korean Studies

 This course aims to build on a basic knowledge of modern Korean and classical Chinese or modern Japanese.

-The MSt aims:
+The MSt aims to:

 You should expect to attend up to ten hours per week of tutorials and should expect to spend an additional thirty to forty hours a week, perhaps more, during each full term for preparation.
 In addition, you should expect to be set a considerable amount of work during the vacations.